YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. code-block:: bash

    $ ssh -p 2222 ydbuser@localhost
-    Linux ydbdev 5.10.0-13-amd64 #1 SMP Debian 5.10.106-1 (2022-03-17) x86_64
+   Linux ydbdev 6.1.0-18-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.76-1 (2024-02-01) x86_64

    The programs included with the Debian GNU/Linux system are free software;
    the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

    Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-    Last login: Mon Apr 11 17:17:04 2022 from 10.0.2.2
+   Last login: Fri Feb 23 17:19:42 2024 from 10.0.2.2
    ydbuser@ydbdev:~$

 As newer versions of packages are likely to have been released after the Acculturation Workshop virtual machine was released, run the following command once before using the virtual machine, to update to current versions of packages, remove old versions, and reboot to use the new packages.